temetvince/x4/README.md

 ## Station Profiles for Kuertee's Trade Analytics Mod

 This repository includes my personal station buy/sell profiles for [Kuertee's Trade Analytics Mod](https://www.nexusmods.com/x4foundations/mods/764)

 - Merge the _kuertee_ui_trade_analytics_ folder from this repository into your existing _extensions_ folder, replacing the single _kuertee_trade_analytics_profiles.lua_ file, located at _extensions/kuertee_ui_trade_analytics/ui/kuertee_trade_analytics_profiles.lua_

+## Station Profiles for Vanilla

+This repository includes my personal station buy/sell profiles for the vanilla game.
+Please see the [StationProfiles.md](https://github.com/temetvince/x4/blob/main/StationProfiles.md) file for instructions on how to use them.
+You may also be interested in the _Station Profiles Wares_ printout or spreadsheet available in this repositiory.

 ## Exe Flags